texfaq/texfaq.github.io/FAQ-context.md

 prodigious energy.
 Support is available via the [ConTeXt Garden](http://wiki.contextgarden.net/Main_Page) and via the [mailing list](https://mailman.ntg.nl/mailman/listinfo/ntg-ConTeXt).
-A ''standalone'' distribution (a TeX distribution with no macros other than ConTeXt-based ones) is available as the [''ConTeXt minimals''](http://minimals.contextgarden.net/) &mdash; it provides a ConTeXt system on any of a number of platforms, executing either mark&nbsp;ii or mark&nbsp;iv ConTeXt.
+A "standalone" distribution (a TeX distribution with no macros other than ConTeXt-based ones) is available as the ["ConTeXt minimals"](http://minimals.contextgarden.net/) &mdash; it provides a ConTeXt system on any of a number of platforms, executing either mark&nbsp;ii or mark&nbsp;iv ConTeXt.